Khaleej Times now on WhatsApp Channels: How to subscribe

-Now, you can stay updated on the latest news from KT through WhatsApp!
+Now, get the latest news delivered right to you, from Khaleej Times, through WhatsApp!
 Here is a step-by-step guide to show you how to follow the Khaleej Times Channel:

 1. First, open WhatsApp and click on the 'Updates' button in the bar at the bottom-left of your screen.